danja/hyperdata-clients/README.md

 Only tested on recent Ubuntu.

-There's a very basic CLI for checking the thing, also runnable hardcoded examples eg.
+There's a very basic CLI for checking the thing (see below), also runnable hardcoded examples eg.

 ```sh
 node examples/MistralMinimal.js